Edward A. LeLacheur Park

-Edward A. LeLacheur Park is a baseball park located on the banks of the Merrimack River in Lowell, Massachusetts.
+Edward A. LeLacheur Park is a ballpark located on the banks of the Merrimack River in Lowell, Massachusetts.
 It is home to the UMass Lowell River Hawks baseball team, which competes in the America East Conference at the NCAA Division I level.
-It was home to the Lowell Spinners, previously the New York–Penn League Class A Short Season affiliate of the Boston Red Sox.
+It was previously home to the minor-league Lowell Spinners, a former New York–Penn League affiliate of the Boston Red Sox.